 1. Exfoliate for Clearer, Smoother Skin

 Exfoliation removes dead, dulling skin debris to prevent congestion and improve hydration from toners and moisturizers.
-Perform in the mornings prior to toner, moisturizer, SPF and make-up application.
-Make-up will last longer on an exfoliated skin!
+Perform in the mornings prior to toner, moisturizer, SPF, and make-up application.
+Make-up will last longer on exfoliated skin.
 After you exfoliate, follow with a hydrating body cream to seal in moisture, and always shield freshly exfoliated skin with an SPF (as recommended by the FDA).
 Recommended: Daily Microfoliant, Exfoliating Body Scrub, Body Hydrating Cream.

 2. Keep Skin Hydrated